-Naturally sweet Vegan Chocolate Truffles recipe – These sweet treats are just like candy but so much healthier.
+Naturally sweet vegan truffles recipe – these sweet treats are just like candy but so much healthier.
 They’re made with dates, almonds, cashews, coconut and unsweetened cocoa powder all added to a food processor and blended.
 So easy to make and no added sugar!

 I use Medjool dates in these truffles because I absolutely love this kind of date.
-Medjool dates are larger than your typical dates and they’re so sweet.
+These dates are larger than your typical dates and they’re so sweet.

-I used 15 pitted Medjool dates, but if you can’t find Medjool dates, regular dates would be perfectly fine to use, just add a few more dates to the recipe.
+I used 15 pitted Medjool dates, but if you can’t find these dates, regular ones would be perfectly fine to use, just add a few more dates to the recipe.

-One thing I love about these cocoa, date and nut truffles is that the recipe is totally changeable.
+One thing I love about these healthy truffles is that the recipe is totally changeable.
 I’ve used peanuts, walnuts and even pecans in place of the almonds and cashews.

 The addition of unsweetened cocoa powder gives the truffles an intense chocolate taste, which I happen to love but you can absolutely leave it out if you prefer.

 I use my food processor to make the truffles and find it helps to add the nuts in first and chop them a bit before adding in the other ingredients.

 Be sure to process the ingredients until everything is blended together and a smooth cookie-dough/date paste forms.